-You can find links to other resources and common questions on this site, but look in the UMTYMP Handbook for full details about drop-off and pick-up locations or any of our policies, ranging from late homework and snow days to tuition and textbooks.
+You can find links to other resources and common questions on this site, but look in the UMTYMP Handbook for full details about drop-off and pick-up locations or any of our policies, which cover everything from late homework and snow days to tuition and textbooks.

 We are phasing in a new online registration system for UMTYMP courses.
-It is not yet in use for all of our classes; the others are still using our old paper-form registration process.
-To register for your class, follow direction in the handbook for your course and/or in the email sent to your primary email address in our records.
+It is not yet in use for all of our classes; so some courses still use our old paper-form registration process.
+To register for your class, follow the specific directions in the handbook for your course and/or in the email sent to your primary email address in our records.
 Questions?
 Call or email us!

 Scholarships are available for students who demonstrate financial need.
 Please contact us to discuss your situation if tuition costs would prevent you from participating in UMTYMP.

 As of 2016-17, graphing calculators are no longer required for UMTYMP.
 Most of our students prefer free tools such as Desmos or GeoGebra, both of which are available for computers, tablets and phones.

 We negotiate volume discounts for textbooks from publishers and pass them on to UMTYMP students at or below cost.
 Some students use old books from friends or siblings who have been in the program, or purchase used textbooks online.
 See policy on page 5 of the UMTYMP Handbook.
 Make sure to get the correct editions -- check the list of current textbooks.

 If you finish UMTYMP before finishing high school, we highly encourage you to continue taking math courses until you graduate.
 Math is like a foreign language; if you don't use it, you'll start to forget some of your hard-won knowledge!
 If you prefer the UMTYMP schedule (once per week, 4-6pm), consider taking UMTYMP Advanced Topics, which usually runs one semester each year.
 Ask our office about details.
 You can also take courses at the University (or other colleges) through PSEO, the Post-Secondary Enrollment Options program.